Fall Bucket List for Kids: 20 Things To Do in Westchester and the Hudson Valley this Fall

-We love everything about fall: the leaf-peeping, the pumpkin picking, the fun to be had around Halloween.
-Sleepy Hollow is the center of the Halloween universe, after all.
-Westchester and the Hudson Valley abound with fall activities to celebrate the changing of the seasons.
-Here, we’ve rounded up 20 of our favorite fall activities near Westchester, sure to please everyone from little ones to teens.
+It's hard to pull together a fall bucket list because we love everything about fall: the leaf-peeping, the pumpkin picking, and the fun to be had around Halloween.
+Sleepy Hollow is the center of the Halloween universe, after all, and Westchester and the Hudson Valley abound with fall activities.
+Here, we’ve rounded up 20 of our favorite fall activities near Westchester that are sure to please everyone from little ones to teens.
 Many of them are even FREE.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.